edwhisnant/lichen-comparative-genomics/FUTURE_DIRECTIONS.md

 # Future Directions

-## 1. Slightly change the genome filtering methodology, to use the metric 'Complete BUSCO (%)' versus 'Single-copy BUSCO (%)', which is a more standard metric, and would allow for the addition of ~20 more genomes.
+## 1. Slightly change the genome filtering methodology, to use the metric 'Complete BUSCO (%)' versus 'Single-copy BUSCO (%)'

+**DONE: MAY 28th, 2025**

+*Why do this?*

+This is a more standard metric, and would allow for the addition of ~20 more genomes.
 The cutoff will still be 95%.

-*Why do this?*

 1. In corporate more Peltigerales genomes.
 The *Lobraria* genomes (Peltigerales) which seem very different compared to all of the other lineages in the Lecanoromycetes.

 2. Incorporate more genomes from the Pertusariaceae.
 It is currently just *Agyrium*, which makes comparsions difficult because it is unclear if the differences in orthogroup copy number are due to *Agyrium* being non-lichenized, or if this is a lineage difference.

-**NEED TO CHECK IF OTHER LINEAGES ARE ALSO VERY UNDER-REPRESENTED AND SEE IF THERE IS A WAY TO INCORPORATE THESE**

 ## 2. Incorporate transcriptome (RNA-seq) information into the gene prediction and modeling

+**THIS IS NOT IMMEDIATELY OBVIOUS, ESPECIALLY ON WHERE TO FIND THIS DATA**

 This has been shown to substantially impact the gene predictions and improves the capability to identify locations of introns and alternate splicing sites.